-Table 9: Compliance with regulatory requirements
+Table 8: Compliance with regulatory requirements

-Requirement Section 5.17.4(j) The di aft project assessment report must include the following: (1) a description of the identified need for the investment; Section 3.
+Requirement Section 5.17.4(j) The dr aft project assessment report must include the following: (1) a description of the identified need for the investment; Section 3.
 (2) the assumptions used in identifying the identified need (including, in the case of proposed reliability corrective action, reasons that the RIT-D proponent considers reliability corrective action is necessary); Section 4.
 (3) if applicable, a summary of, and commentary on, the submissions on the non-network options report; Not applicable.
 (4) a description of each credible option assessed; Section 5.
-(5) where a Distribution Network Service Provider has quantified market benefits in accordance with clause 5.17.1 (d), a quantification of each applicable market benefit for each credible option; Section 6.4.
+(5) where a Distribution Network Service Provider has quantified market benefits in accordance with clause 5.17.1(d), a quantification of each applicable market benefit for each credible option; Section 6.4.
 (6) a quantification of each applicable cost for each credible option, including a breakdown of operating and capital expenditure; Sections 5 and 6.4.
 (7) a detailed description of the methodologies used in quantifying each class of cost and market benefit; Section 6.2.
-(8) where relevant, the reasons why the RIT-D proponent has determined that a class or classes of market benefits or costs do not apply to a credible option; Section 6.1. (୨) the results of a net present value analysis of each credible option and accompanying explanatory statements regarding the results; Section 6.4.
+(8) where relevant, the reasons why the RIT-D proponent has determined that a class or classes of market benefits or costs do not apply to a credible option; Section 6.1.
+(9) the results of a net present value analysis of each credible option and accompanying explanatory statements regarding the results; Section 6.4.
 (10) the identification of the proposed preferred option; Section 1.1 and 6.5.
 (11) for the proposed preferred option, the RIT-D proponent must provide: (i) details of the technical characteristics; Section 6.5. (ii) the estimated construction timetable and commissioning date (where relevant); Section 6.6. (iii) the indicative capital and operating cost (where relevant); Section 6.6. (iv) a statement and accompanying detailed analysis that the proposed preferred option satisfies the regulatory investment test for distribution; and Section 7, including this table. (v) if the proposed preferred option is for reliability corrective action and that option has a proponent, the name of the proponent; Not applicable.
-(12 contact details for a suitably qualified staff member of the RIT-D proponent to whom queries on the draft report may be directed.
+(12) contact details for a suitably qualified staff member of the RIT-D proponent to whom queries on the draft report may be directed.
 Section 1.3.

-Requirement Section 5.17.4(k) matte PIT-D proponent must publish a request for submissions on the ers set out in the draft project assessment report, including proposed preferred option, from: (1) Registered Participants, AEMO, non-network providers and interested parties; and Section 1.3.
+Requirement Section 5.17.4(k) matte IT-D proponent must publish a request for submissions on the ers set out in the draft project assessment report, including roposed preferred option, from: (1) Registered Participants, AEMO, non-network providers and interested parties; and Section 1.3.
 (2) if the RIT-D proponent is a Distribution Network Service Provider, persons on its demand side engagement register.
-5.17.4(I) 17.4(I) If the proposed preferred option has the potential to, or is likely to, have an adverse impact on the quality of service experienced by consumers of electricity, including: (1) anticipated changes in voluntary load curtailment by consumers of electricity; or (2) anticipated changes in involuntary load shedding and customer interruptions caused by network outages, Not applicable. then the RIT-D proponent must consult directly with those affected customers in accordance with a process reasonably determined by the RIT-D proponent.
+5.17.4(1) If the have by co (1) anticipated changes in voluntary load curtailment by consumers of electricity; or Not applicable (2) anticipated changes in involuntary load shedding and customer interruptions caused by network outages, Not applicable. then the RIT-D proponent must consult directly with those affected customers in accordance with a process reasonably determined by the RIT-D proponent.
 5.17.4(m) consultation period on the draft project assessment report st not be less than six weeks from the publication of the ort.
 Section 1.3.